-4.13 HOUSEKEEPING PRACTICES
+3.13 HOUSEKEEPING PRACTICES

 - a) The Site Manager shall ensure that safe housekeeping practices are in place on the site.
-This includes: - Ensuring there is appropriate, safe and clear entry to and exit from the workplace;
+This includes: - Ensuring there is appropriate, safe and clear entry to and exit from the workplace; - Ensuring there is a safe system for collecting, storing and disposing of excess or waste materials; - Ensuring there is enough area in which to safely store materials or plant for the construction work.

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 44 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 03.1 Page: Page 43 of 96 Owner: WHS Manager Date of Issue: July 2020